Arizona Data Removal Guide (2026)

 - →Breach notification protections

-Where your data leaks from in Arizona
+Where does your data leak from in Arizona?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Arizona:

 - Maricopa, Pima, Pinal County property records